 • Wait for at least six months after making the investment.

-• Apply for the Golden Visa residence permit through the Portuguese Immigration and Borders Service (SEF).
+• Apply for the Golden Visa residence permit through the Agency for Integration, Asylum and Migration (AIMA).

-• Provide the SEF with documentation of your investment, including a copy of your investment contract and a certificate from the fund manager confirming that your investment is still held.
+• Provide AIMA with your investment documentation, including a copy of your investment contract and a certificate from the fund manager confirming that your investment is still held.

-• If your application is approved, you will receive your Golden Visa residence permit.
+• You will receive your Golden Visa residence permit if your application is approved.

 Benefits of the investment fund route